Bioconductor/OrchestratingSingleCellAnalysis-release/docs/index.md

 The book is written in [RMarkdown](https://rmarkdown.rstudio.com) with [bookdown](https://bookdown.org).
 OSCA is a collaborative effort, supported by various folks from the Bioconductor team who have contributed workflows, fixes, and improvements.

-This website is (and will always be) __free to use__, and is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivs 3.0](http://creativecommons.org/licenses/by-nc-nd/3.0/us/) License.
+This website is __free to use__, and is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivs 3.0](http://creativecommons.org/licenses/by-nc-nd/3.0/us/) License.

 _Version 0.0.1.9999_
-_Built on 2019-09-05_
+_Built on 2019-09-12_